 On April 14, 2024, a mechanical fire occurred at one of the Company's plants in Kermit, Texas.
 The fire primarily impacted the feed system of the processing facility, which transports sand from the dryers and separators to storage silos.
 During the second quarter of 2024, the Company utilized temporary loadout equipment at the plant to continue production.
 The Company was able to transition to the temporary loadout within 11 days of the fire incident.
 Reconstruction of the feed system was completed in June 2024 and the plant was operational by June 30, 2024.
 The Company performed an impairment analysis on the Kermit asset group as a result of the fire and determined that no impairment was required.
-The disposal of the damaged assets from the fire had a net book value of \$11.1 million that was recorded as a loss on disposal of assets on the condensed consolidated statements of operations.
-The Company has filed an insurance claim and is in the process of recovering replacement costs for returning the plant to production.
-The Company has recorded \$10.0 million of insurance recovery in connection with this incident as this recovery amount is deemed collectable and legally enforceable as of June 30, 2024.
-The proceeds are recorded as insurance recovery (gain) on the condensed consolidated statements of operations and within accounts receivable on the condensed consolidated balance sheets.
+The damaged assets from the fire had a net book value of \$11.1 million that was recorded as a loss on disposal of assets on the condensed consolidated statements of operations.
+The Company has filed an insurance claim for the fire incident and is in the process of recovering the costs associated with returning the plant to production.
+The Company has received \$10.0 million of insurance recovery in connection with this incident as of September 30, 2024.
+The proceeds are recorded as insurance recovery (gain) on the condensed consolidated statements of operations and as cash and cash equivalents on the condensed consolidated balance sheets.